Qutang Gorge: Chalk Wall

 The Chalk Wall (粉筆牆) is a white cliff face on the southern bank of the Yangtze River at the entrance to the Qutang Gorge (Kuimen Gate).
 The Chalk Wall has numerous characters carved into the rock, many of which were done by famous Chinese calligraphers.
-Nearly 1,000 characters in all are carved into the rock wall, with the oldest dating to the Song Dynasty (960-1279).
+Nearly 1,000 characters in all are carved into the rock wall, with the oldest dating to the Song dynasty (960–1279).
 The wall has characters carved in many different styles of calligraphy and in various sizes.
 The largest characters are approximately 1.7 metres (6 ft) wide.

 The Meng Liang Stairway

-On the south side of the river (Baiyan Mountain) a series of rectangular holes is carven into the cliff face.
+On the south side of the river (Baiyan Mountain) a series of rectangular holes is carved into the cliff face.
 The holes are almost exactly 1 metre apart and 1 metre deep.
 The holes zig-zag up part of the cliff face in a Z-shape.
 These holes are known as the Meng Liang Stairway (孟良梯).

-Legend has it that the holes were built by a Song Dynasty soldier named Meng Liang (孟良).
+Legend has it that the holes were built by a Song dynasty soldier named Meng Liang (孟良).
 Meng Liang served for a general named Yang Jiye who was buried at the top of the cliff.
 Meng Liang wanted to find the remains of General Yang and give him a proper burial back in his home town.
 During the night Meng Liang constructed the stairway.
 A monk at the top of the mountain saw him coming and crowed like a rooster.
 Meng Liang, thinking the morning had arrived, quickly abandoned his plan to avoid being caught.

 Holes such as these are used as a walk-way several places in the Three Gorges region.
 Poles were inserted into the holes and then either a walkway could be constructed or a person could walk from pole to pole.
 Historians do not know why these particular holes were constructed, nor do they know why they only reach part of the way up the cliff face.
 Remains of city walls have been located at the top of the cliff, and some historians have theorized that the pathway might have been intended to enable a person to access the city from the river.

 Another set of similar holes can be found near Wushan in the Little Three Gorges (小三峽) of the Daning River (大寧河).
 The local tourism agency in Wushan has placed poles in some of these holes so that tourists can see how they were used in ancient times.